 1. Choose Light and Bright Colours

-The primary solution for enlarging a small bathroom decor ideas consists of implementing bright yet light-colored schemes.
+The primary solution for enlarging a small bathroom’s decor ideas consists of implementing bright yet light-coloured schemes.
 The appearance of open space and airiness comes from pale grey, pale blue, light beige and white, which reflect maximum quantities of light.
-Dark hues contract space, making this space feel confined; therefore, use such dark tones only as secondary colors rather than the main color.
+Dark hues contract space, making this space feel confined; therefore, use such dark tones only as secondary colours rather than the main colour.
 The second effective strategy involves choosing glossy or satin finishes because they reflect light to expand the visual area.
-The same wall and ceiling color creates visual limit elimination, leading to a room appearance that extends vertically and horizontally.
+The same wall and ceiling colour creates visual limit elimination, leading to a room appearance that extends vertically and horizontally.

 2. Utilise Large Mirrors to Create Space